sina-chen/predictors_of_polling_errors/README.md

 One covariate of interest is gender, which is predicted with the [R-Package "gender"](https://cran.r-project.org/web/packages/gender/vignettes/predicting-gender.html).
 Thereby the surnames from the Wikipedia Data are used.

-Finally the covariates are merged to the scraped polls and yield a dataset with:
+Finally the covariates are merged to the scraped polls and yield a dataset with the already described variables and:

+- dem_name: string with full name of democratic candidate
+- rep_name: string with full name of republican candidate
+- no_candidates: integer with the number of candidates which received votes in election
+- senator: name of incumbent
+- incumbency: dummy variable if incumbent runs for re-election
+- rep_gender: predicted gender of republican candidate
+- dem_gender: predicted gender of democratic candidate